genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 5. The authentication service authenticates and builds a JWT with relevant user data, signs the JWT and sends a redirect trigger to the browser for **https://your-subdomain.genesisapplication.com/**, which includes the JWT as a request parameter.
 6. The Genesis platform is reloaded.
 It recognises that SSO is enabled, but now with the JWT as a parameter.
 The platform sends an SSO authentication request with the JWT for the specific organisation.
 If this is successful, an active Session token is returned.

-#### JWT Revalidation
+### JWT revalidation

-The Auth services provides an Event Handler to clients, which allows for periodic updating and revalidation of a JWT token.
+The Auth service provides an Event Handler to clients, which allows for periodic updating and revalidation of a JWT token.

 The Event Handler is named ```EVENT_VALIDATE_JWT``` and takes these parameters:-